The Library is currently re-organizing its cartographic collections.

 Spatial data is data that is easily viewable using a standard desktop GIS such as ArcMap or QGIS.
-The Map & Imagery Lab has a long history of collecting, providing access to, and developing novel search and discovery tools to spatial data.
+The UCSB Library has a long history of collecting, providing access to, and developing novel search and discovery tools to spatial data.

-In 2014 we will be assessing more than 20 years worth of collections for inclusion in the new Alexandria Digital Research Library.
-We are actively working with partners across campus to build a long-term storage mechanism in order to provide access to spatial data for teaching and research.
+In 2014 we assessed more than 20 years worth of collections for inclusion in the new Alexandria Digital Research Library.
+We are actively working to include spatial data into this new system.

 MIL spatial data collections include:

 - A large selection of CD-ROMs and DVDs accessible via the Library Catalog

 See our GI Science Research Guide for tips on searching the catalog for spatial data